-In Volume 1, the Authority recommends an indexed rolling annuity, calculated for each year of the 2012-17 regulatory period.
+In Volume 1, the Authority recommended an indexed rolling annuity, calculated for each year of the 2012-17 regulatory period.

-For the Proserpine River WSS, the recommended renewals annuity for the 2012-17 regulatory period is shown in Table 4.8.
+For the Proserpine River WSS, the draft recommended renewals annuity for the 2012-17 regulatory period was identified in Table 4.8.
 The renewals annuity for 2006-11 and SunWater's proposed annuity for 2012-16 is also presented for comparison.